 Diagnostic medical sonography is a natural extension of the medical imaging program.
 In many health care institutions, sonography is part of the Medical Imaging department.
 Any individual meeting the required program criteria and with a background and interest conducive to the medical field can pursue the field of diagnostic medical sonography.
 The purpose of the sonography program is founded on the value attributed to individual students, the medical imaging profession, and continuing education.
-The goals of the DMS program are as follows:
+The goals of the DMS program are designed to prepare competent entry-level general sonographers in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.

 - 1. Recognize the needs of the patient are first and foremost and possess the knowledge and skills to attend those needs, while adhering to the SDMS Code of Ethics. - 2.
 Interact and communicate with the community, medical staff, and fellow colleagues, in a professional and humanistic manner. - 3.
-Recognize emergency patient conditions and initiate life-saving first aid and basic life support procedures. - 4.
-Apply the knowledge and skills obtained through program education to perform quality diagnostic medical sonography. - 5.
-Using independent judgment, interpret and evaluate the sonographic images for diagnostic - 6.
+Recognize emergency patient conditions and possess the skills to initiate life-saving first aid and basic life support procedures. - Apply the knowledge and skills obtained through program education to perform quality diagnostic medical sonography. - 5.
+Using independent judgment, interpret and evaluate the sonographic images for diagnostic quality. - 6.
 Demonstrate concern for staying abreast of new developments in the field, as well as further self-development. - 7.
-Demonstrate critical thinking and/or writing skills. - 8.
+Demonstrate critical thinking and writing skills. - 8.
 Apply the knowledge and skills obtained through program education to successfully pass the certification examination given by the American Registry of Diagnostic Medical Sonographers (ARDMS).